CW-Codewalnut/seo-audit-tool-next/README.md

-# CodeWalnut's New App Template.
+# Leadwalnut Seo Audit Report

 A simple app template for building web apps with Next.js, React, TypeScript, Tailwind CSS, and more.